 - Purchasing wine in Casablanca Valley (and Chile in general) is less expensive than it would be stateside.
 You can thank the ideal grape-growing conditions and low cost of labor for that!

-Casablanca Valley may be new on the scene when compared to other experienced vineyards in Chile, but do not count it out when planning your next Chile holiday.
+Casablanca Valley may be new on the scene when compared to other experienced vineyards in Chile, but do not count it out when planning your next Chile tour.
 The region’s near-perfect grape-growing climate is responsible for its wines’ signature fruity flavor.
 Combine this with hectares of green fields, rolling hills, and an Andes Mountain backdrop and you’ve got the recipe for success.